Call-for-Code/Spot-Challenge-Samsung-Heroes/README.md

 - Link to 3-minute or shorter video that describes and demonstrates your solution
 - IBM Cloud service(s) or IBM System(s) used in your solution
 - Other data sets, libraries, externally hosted services and APIs
-- Identify what Samsung hardware your solution runs on.
+- Identify what Samsung hardware your solution runs on
 - Roadmap

 One team member will submit the project, however all team members will need to accept the Participation Agreement.

 ### Judging
 Each Submission will be scored in each round based on the following criteria with a minimum score of 0 and maximum score of 20 points, with the final score being the average of the judges’ scores and an assessment of:

 - Completeness and transferability (5 points)
 - Effectiveness and efficiency (5 points)